WTFAcademy/WTF-Ethers/en/14_HDwallet/readme.md

   - web
 ---

-# Ethers Quick Start Guide: 14.
+# WTF Ethers: 14.
 Generate Wallets in Bulk

-Recently, I've been relearning `ethers.js` to reinforce the details and write a "WTF Ethers Quick Start Guide" for beginners to use.
+Recently, I've been relearning `ethers.js` to reinforce the details and write a "# WTF Ethers Guide" for beginners to use.

 **Twitter**: [@0xAA_Science](https://twitter.com/0xAA_Science)